mtkuhn/advent-of-code-2021/doc/day10.md

     }
 ```

-For the meat of part 2, we can use our `ChunkStack` to simply pop the compliment of everything it holds when we reach the end of
+For the meat of part 2, we can use our `ChunkStack` to simply pop the compliment of everything it holds when we reach
-and incomplete lines.
+the end of incomplete lines.
 ```kotlin
 //in the ChunkStack class
 fun popCompliments(): List<Char> =